How to do Plow Pose: Steps, Benefits and Precautions

 1. Plow pose makes the entire spine supple.

-2. The practicing of it helps to stretch the muscles and loosens the vertebrae.
+2. The practising of it helps to stretch the muscles and loosens the vertebrae.

 3. Halasana tones the nerves both inside and outside the spinal column.
 This leads to better efficiency of all the organs in the body.

-4. Since the practice of plow pose exerts pressure on the neck region thus enhances the efficiency of the thyroid and parathyroid glands.
+4. Since the practice of the plough poses exerts pressure on the neck region, it enhances the efficiency of the thyroid and parathyroid glands.

-5. The abdominal organs are massaged and muscles are strengthened.
-Accordingly helpful to alleviate constipation, dyspepsia, diabetes, and other abdominal ailments.
+5. The abdominal organs are massaged, and muscles are strengthened.
+Accordingly, it helps alleviate constipation, dyspepsia, diabetes, and other abdominal ailments.

-6. It helps to decongest and revitalize the liver, spleen, kidneys, pancreas, and adrenal glands.
+6. It helps to decongest and revitalise the liver, spleen, kidneys, pancreas, and adrenal glands.

 7. Plow pose helps to remove backache, neck ache, and headache.

-8. The regular practice of it induces the states of pratyahara (sense withdrawal), which is good for meditation.
+8. The regular practice of it induces the states of pratyahara (sense withdrawal), which is suitable for meditation.

 9. The practice of it is good for high blood pressure as they will not feel a rush of blood in the head region.